B-town Gets Ready To Attend Deepika Padukone & Ranveer Singh's Grand Reception Party

 Simi Garewal Takes To Twitter To Wish The Couple

-Simi Garewal too to Twitter and heaped praises on the newly wed couple Deepika Padukone and Ranveer Singh for their kindnedd and graciousness.
+Simi Garewal too took to Twitter and heaped praises on the newly wed couple Deepika Padukone and Ranveer Singh for their kindness and graciousness.

 |

-Deepika Padukone Replies To Sime Garewal's Tweet
+Deepika Padukone Replies To Simi Garewal's Tweet

 Deepika Padukone was kind enough to reply to Simi Garewal's tweet and did it with just two 'namaskar' emojis.